FeelsDEX/feels/docs/202_jit_liquidity.md

 The JIT liquidity system is the protocol's facility for executable liquidity.
 After the initial price discovery phase, a combinatino of JIT liquidity available at the market price + floor liquidity, consitutes the system's steady-state market making strategy.

 The JIT liquidity system provides automated, risk-aware market making for newly launched tokens on Feels.
 At its core, the system acts as a contrarian liquidity provider that places narrow bands of liquidity opposite to incoming trades.
 While the system is primarily funded by ongoing protocol fee revenue flowing into the pool's buffer account (τ), it is initially capitalized by a small portion of the seed capital from the token's launch phase.
-This ensures the JIT system is active from the moment the market enters its steady-state.
+This ensures the JIT system is active from the moment the pool enters its steady-state.
 The system operates entirely within a single swap instruction, placing liquidity just-in-time for the incoming trade and removing any unfilled liquidity immediately after execution.

 The pricing anchor combines a geometric time-weighted average price (GTWAP) with a floor price bias, creating a reference point that resists short-term manipulation while respecting the protocol's solvency constraints.
 Around this anchor, the system places micro-spreads that widen dynamically based on detected toxicity (adverse price movements after fills).
 The adaptive spread mechanism ensures the protocol is compensated proportionally to the risk it takes, with tighter spreads in calm markets and wider spreads during volatile or adversarial conditions.